-Be recognised for EXCELLENCE IN SCHOOL LEADERSHIP with Chartered Teacher (Leadership) Status
+Be recognised with Chartered Teacher (Leadership) Status

 The Chartered College of Teaching is dedicated to bridging the gap between practice and research and equipping all school leaders with the knowledge, skills and confidence to make the best decisions for their pupils and schools.

 Our Chartered Teacher Leadership Programme will give you the opportunity to explore key areas of leadership and practice within your own school context, using evaluation and evidence to drive sustained school improvement that is underpinned by a culture of excellent teaching.

 During the 12 month programme, you will reflect upon and challenge your thinking, connect with other experienced school leaders, and draw upon advice from leading experts to deepen your understanding, knowledge and thinking in key areas that will make the greatest difference to your school and ultimately, to outcomes for your pupils.